anovos/anovos-docs/docs/docs/anovos-modules-overview/quality-checker/index.md

 ### duplicate_detection

-As the name suggests, this function detects duplication in the input dataset.
+As the name implies, this function detects duplication in the input dataset.
 This means, for a pair of duplicate rows, the values in each column coincide.
 Duplication check is confined to the list of columns passed in the arguments.
-As the part of treatment, duplicated rows are removed.
-This function returns two dataframes in tuple format – 1st dataframe is input dataset after deduplication (if treated) and  2nd dataframe is of schema – metric, value and contains total number of rows and number of unique rows.
+As part of treatment, duplicated rows are removed.
+This function returns two dataframes in tuple format; the 1st dataframe is the input dataset after deduplication (if treated).
+The 2nd dataframe is of schema – metric, value and contains the total number of rows and number of unique rows.

-- idf
+- **idf**
-- list_of_cols
+- **list_of_cols**
-- drop_cols
+- **drop_cols**
-- treatment: This argument takes Boolean type input – True or False.
+- **treatment**: This argument takes Boolean type input – True or False.
 If true, duplicate rows are removed from the input dataset.
-- print_impact
+- **print_impact**

 ### nullRows_detection

-This function inspects the row quality and computes number of columns which are missing for a row.
+This function inspects the row quality and computes the number of columns that are missing for a row.
 This metric is further aggregated to check how many columns are missing for how many rows (also at % level).
-Intuition is if too many columns are missing for a row, removing it from the modelling may give better results than relying on its imputed values.
-Therefore as the part of treatment, rows with missing columns above the specified threshold are removed.
-This function returns two dataframes in tuple format – 1st dataframe is input dataset after filtering rows with high number of missing columns (if treated) and 2nd dataframe is of schema – null_cols_count, row_count, row_pct, flagged.
+Intuition is if too many columns are missing for a row, removing it from the modeling may give better results than relying on its imputed values.
+Therefore as part of the treatment, rows with missing columns above the specified threshold are removed.
+This function returns two dataframes in tuple format; the 1st dataframe is the input dataset after filtering rows with a high number of missing columns (if treated).
+The 2nd dataframe is of schema – null_cols_count, row_count, row_pct, flagged.

 | null_cols_count | row_count | row_pct | flagged |
 | --- | --- | --- | --- |